iamsiddharthasharma/hand-gesture-tracker/README.md

 # Hand Gesture Tracker
--An Integrated System to Track Hand Movements for Volume Control using Hand Gesture Recognition
+An Integrated System to Track Hand Movements for Volume Control using Hand Gesture Recognition